dan-wagner/DMHEE_HIV/README.md

 The HIV model can be evaluated by changing the parameter inputs to `runModel()`.
 This function is designed to capture three distinct components within a single module.
 Each time this function is called, other function calls are made to:

 -   [x] track the cohort through the markov structure over a certain number of cycles. (see `track_cohort()`).
 -   [x] calculate life years for the specified model comparator.
 This did not require it's own function, as the procedure to calculate this value only required a single function call to sum the rows across the "alive" (A,B,C) states.
-- [x] Esitmate costs in each cycle using `est_costs()`.
+-   [x] Estimate costs in each cycle using `est_costs()`.

 The function will then return a vector with the estimated costs and QALYs according to the inputs.